zio/zio-quill/README.md

 }

 ctx.run(q): List[(Person, Option[Address])]
-// Note that when you use named-variables in your comprehension, quill do it's best to honor them in the query.
+// Note that when you use named-variables in your comprehension, Quill does its best to honor them in the query.
 // SELECT p.id, p.name, a.street, a.zip, a.fk
 // FROM Person p LEFT JOIN Address a ON p.id = a.fk